How Will the Milwaukee Brewers Do in 2017 and Beyond?

 The Milwaukee Brewers began the 2014 season with an annual payroll of 123 million dollars.
 Being only two and a half years since the Brewers' last appearance in the 2011 playoffs, Milwaukee had a roster of experienced veterans both for pitching and position players.
 Kyle Lohse and Matt Garza had been signed as free agents, and Ryan Braun and Aramis Ramirez anchored the starting line-up.
 There were also a lot of good younger players like Jonathon Lucroy, Carlos Gomez, Jean Segura, and Khris Davis.

 The Brewers had a record of 20-7 in April and were leading the National League Central Division up until September of 2014.
 At that point, Milwaukee started scoring fewer runs per game.
 In the final 31 games of the season, the Brewers scored zero, one, or two runs per game on 17 occasions.
 It amounted to an offense averaging 2.73 runs per game.
 This undoubtedly led to Milwaukee's 9-22 finishing record at the end of September.

 It is almost certain that Milwaukee's opponents took advantage of the Brewers' free-swinging dependence on home runs and lack of plate discipline.
 At the same time, St. Louis and Pittsburg played much better ball in September and finished first and second respectively in the Central Division with 90 and 88 wins.
 The Brewers struggled to an 82-80 record and missed getting into the playoffs.

 Deciding to Rebuild in 2015

 In early October, Brewers owner Mark Attanasio, general manager Doug Melvin, and manager Ron Roenicke met to discuss Milwaukee's collapse in September of 2014.
 No reason could be found for the team's disheartening finish other than a streak of bad luck reflected in a prolonged hitting slump.
 Doug Melvin's and Ron Roenicke's jobs were now temporarily safe going into the 2015 season.

-During the offseason prior to 2015, the Brewers traded pitcher Marco Estrada to Toronto in exchange for first baseman Adam Lind.
-Milwaukee had been in need of a first baseman during the 2014 season.
+During the offseason before 2015, the Brewers traded pitcher Marco Estrada to Toronto in exchange for first baseman Adam Lind.
+Milwaukee had needed a first baseman during the 2014 season.
 Rather than pick up Yovani Gallardo's 14 million option for 2015, the Brewers traded him to the Texas Rangers for Cory Knebel and Luis Sardinas.